PG Research Writing Group

 Dates and Venue

-- The next edition of the programme will run in summer 2022.
+- The next edition of the programme will run from 26th May to 30th June 2022.

 - The Graduate Studies Office will circulate information and registration details closer to the time.